cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

   // Todo: Verify that data has been updated and close the database
 ```
 ## Deleting data
-Like updating, data deletion using both SQLite libraries follows the same pattern as querying.
+Like updating, data deletion using both SQLite libraries follows the same pattern as querying with the `db.prepareQuery` or `Database.prepare` methods.
 #### Deleting using deno-sqlite
 ```typescript
   // Todo: create a table and fill with data as above.